Single Tooth Dentures (Flipper): Cost, Benefits & What to Expect

 Other Denture Options In An Alternative To Single-Tooth Denture

-You have multiple replacement options if you want a prosthetic tooth to compensate for losing your missing tooth.
+You have multiple replacement options if you want a prosthetic tooth to compensate for a missing tooth.

 Implant